mindspore-ai/mindspore/docs/api/api_python_en/mindspore.numpy.rst

        [2816.
 2816.
 2816.
 2816.]]

   In this function, MindSpore dispatches each computing kernel to device separately.
-However, with the help of `ms_function`, we can compile all operations into a single static computing graph.
+However, with the help of `jit` decorator, we can compile all operations into a single static computing graph.

   .. code-block:: python

-      from mindspore import ms_function
+      from mindspore import jit

-      forward_compiled = ms_function(forward)
+      forward_compiled = jit(forward)
       print(forward(x, w1, b1, w2, b2, w3, b3))

   The result is as follows: